josephhklier/josephLatin/Translation4.md

 B. Grammatical questions

-1. Accusative, telling you how many verbs
+1. Accusative, telling you how many verbs **Yes, accusative, but number of verbs is not the reason why**
-2. 3rd person, singular, impefect, subjunctive, active
+2. 3rd person, singular, impefect, subjunctive, active **Check the ending *-nt* -- what number?**
-3. Transitive sentence
+3. Transitive sentence **Yes -- can you identify how each word functions (subject, verb, ...) ?**
 4. Infinitve
-5. Transitive sentence, two subjects, two verbs
+5. Transitive sentence, two subjects, two verbs.  **One main clause, with an indirect statement.
+What are the parts?**
-6. 1st person, singular, present, indicative, active
+6. 1st person, singular, present, indicative, active.  **The form you've give is *duco*.**
 7. Dative indirect object
 8. Means "and"

 C. Translation

-When the Greeks were not able to capture Troy after ten years, Epeus made a wooden horse.
+When the Greeks were not able to capture Troy after ten years, Epeus made a wooden horse. **Can you express *mirae magnitūdinis*?**

-On the horse he gathered, Menelaus, Odysseus, Diaomedes, Thessander, Stheneleus, Acamas, Thoas, Mactian, Neoptolemus.
+On the horse he gathered, Menelaus, Odysseus, Diaomedes, Thessander, Stheneleus, Acamas, Thoas, Mactian, Neoptolemus. **Identify the verb form.**

-On the horse it wrote, "The Greeks give Athena a gift", and they brought the military camp to Tenedos.
+On the horse it wrote, "The Greeks give Athena a gift",  **Identify the verb.** and they brought the military camp to Tenedos.

-When the trojans were able to see, they thought that the enemy went away; Priam ordered that the horse be brought into the temple of Minervae.
+When the trojans were able to see, **Where do you find the idea "able"?** they thought that the enemy went away; **What tense is the infinitive *abisse*?**
+Priam ordered that the horse be brought into the temple of Minervae.

-When the prophet Cassandra says the horse has enemies, she has confidence they will not be able to have the horse in the temple.
+When the prophet Cassandra says the horse has enemies, **Let's look at the tense of this temporal clause.
+Is it at the same time or earlier than the past-tense verb of the main clause?**

-The Greeks all stretched to grasp the gate but all the guards and Troy fell.
+she has confidence they will not be able to have the horse in the temple.
+The Greeks all stretched to grasp the gate but all the guards and Troy fell. **Review subject and verb of these sentences.**